 The Elementary Education and Physical Education majors and the Secondary Education minor are State of Maine approved programs.

-The baccalaureate and master’s programs at Saint Joseph’s College are accredited by the Commission on Collegiate Nursing Education, 655 K Street, Suite 750, Washington, D.C.
-20001, Tel: 202-887-6791.
+The baccalaureate degree program in nursing and master’s degree program in nursing at Saint Joseph’s College is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791 .
 The pre-licensure baccalaureate program is approved by the Maine State Board of Nursing.